 Answers to your FAQs: Your guide to riding a bicycle in NYC

-Cycling in New York City is a joy on so many levels.
-And, when you think about it, two-wheeled transportation is the most care-free and efficient way to get around a congested town like ours.
-With the launch of Citi Bike share, it’s easier and more convenient than ever.
-Fortunately, NYC offers lots of resources to help cyclists navigate the streets (and bike lanes!) in safety and comfort.
+Cycling in New York City is a joy!
+Two-wheeled transportation is the most care-free and efficient way to travel on a daily basis and to explore all that the city offers.
+With the launch of Citi Bike share, pedaling around town is easier and more convenient than ever.
+Fortunately, NYC offers lots of resources to help people navigate the streets and bike lanes in safety and comfort.
 We’ve compiled a list of quick answers to the questions that we hear most often, along with links for more information.
 Have a question that’s not answered here?
 Please send us a “velo hello” here.

 LEARNING // COMMUTING // PLANNING // FINDING A RIDE